baedert/corebird/README.md

 ## Contributing

-  All contributions are welcome (artword, design, code, just ideas, etc.) but if you're planning to actively change something bigger, talk to me first.
+  All contributions are welcome (artwork, design, code, just ideas, etc.) but if you're planning to actively change something bigger, talk to me first.